cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 # Steering Committee Election Governance

-This model of governance is only appropriate for very large open source projects with a complex structure often made up of multiple Special Interest Groups (SIGs) and / or Working Groups (WGs) where a steering committee or similar elected body is required to make project-wide decisions that span across multiple SIGs / WGs or to make decisions when multiple groups are in disagreement.
+This model of governance is only appropriate for very large open source projects with a complex structure often made up of multiple Special Interest Groups (SIGs), Working Groups (WGs), subprojects, or multiple repos where a steering committee or similar elected body is required to make project-wide decisions that span across multiple groups or to make decisions when multiple groups are in disagreement.
+In particular, some projects may also benefit from a steering committee to bring cohesion in the project's direction, structure, and governance across all groups, particularly in areas that are prone to inconsistencies (e.g., software development practices, testing).
 It may also be used as a way to enforce employer representation limits to ensure that a project has leadership representation from a variety or organizations.

 This model was based mostly on a simplified verion of the [Kubernetes governance] and another example of this model is the [Knative governance].